A couple is facing multiple charges after they were arrested for stealing fireworks and a hand tool from area businesses.

 Also on July 3 investigators received a report that a pair later identified as Blahous and Cawthron forced their way into a TNT Fireworks tent at 1485 Commercial Way and stole more than $1,000 worth of fireworks from that business.

-That day the pair went to a Patriotic Fireworks tent at 3085 Commercial Way where they are accused of stealing about $600 worth of fireworks.
+Also on July 3, the pair went to a Patriotic Fireworks tent at 3085 Commercial Way where they are accused of stealing about $600 worth of fireworks.

-On July 4th, deputies located the couple sleeping in a vehicle parked at 2384 Commercial Way.
+The next day, deputies located the couple sleeping in a vehicle parked at 2384 Commercial Way.

 Inside, they observed a large quantity of both new, unused fireworks.